-First-Year Family Weekend is October 27-29, 2017.
+First-Year Family Weekend is October 19-21, 2018.
 The weekend is specifically geared to families of new students, although all Cornell families are welcome to attend.
 Family Weekend gives families the opportunity to experience Cornell from the perspective of their student.
 This is a time to explore all that the campus and local community have to offer.
-All family members are welcome to attend, ranging from grandparents to younger siblings of any age.
+All family members may attend, ranging from grandparents to younger siblings of any age.

 There are a variety of events offered throughout the weekend including open classes, faculty lectures, open houses, athletic events, and information sessions.
 All of these events are included in your registration fee.
 Additionally, tickets may be purchased to several ticketed events that are offered throughout the weekend.
 Ticketed events include student performances, and some athletic events.